To deal with this Exchange 2010 issue: unable to mount the database, it is important to first understand the role of Transaction logs.

 Eseutil tool is even helpful in performing hard repair recovery to test the database for any damaged pages.
 If there are any, then the tool will delete them.
 This recovery method uses Restore mode (/c) in Eseutil tool to mount a database from online backup.

-However, if you are still unable to mount the database, then try using a reliable third-party recovery tool to efficiently restore data in any condition of damage – even where Eseutil tool fails to deliver the desired result.
+However, if you are still unable to mount the database, then try using a reliable third-party Exchange Server Recovery tool to efficiently restore data in any condition of damage – even where Eseutil tool fails to deliver the desired result.
 Kernel for Exchange Server is an advanced recovery tool to repair corrupt Exchange database files, without requiring log files or Exchange services.
 EDB to PST converter tool even allows you to restore EDB files directly to live Exchange Server and to Office 365 mailbox.